Nueva Parli Invitational

 Tech vs. Truth

-I will intervene on speech times, the fact that I give at most one win, and against arguments which I subjectively judge to be violent -- if you have to ask, don't make the argument.
-Deny any of these, but especially the third, and you lose with a max of 25s.
+I will intervene on speech times, the fact that I give at most one win, and against arguments which I subjectively judge to be rhetorically violent*.
+Break any of these, but especially the third, and you lose with a max of 25s.
 Any other argument is tech over truth as much as my biases allow.
 There is a minimum threshold of warranting required for a claim to become an argument.